mlmerchant/PostCollector/README.md

 ```
 The script will then download and format the contents of the reddit post into a word document.
 Lines that exceed the line length limits of the Text2VideoNarrator and require manual intervention will be colored blue.
 Ensure that you manually split those lines at a natural place before cutting and pasted the contents of the word document into new text file for the Text2VideoNarrator script.

+## Contributing
+I am not actively working on this project anymore, so feel free to free to fork it and use it as you see fit.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.